beave/sagan/doc/source/configuration.rst

 Example ``liblognorm`` subsection::

-     # Liblognorm is a fast sample-base log normalization library.
+     # Liblognorm is a fast samplt-base log normalization library.
 Sagan uses
      # this library to rapidly extract useful data (IP address, hashes, etc) from
      # log messages.
 While this library is not required it is recommended that
      # Sagan be built with liblognorm enabled.
 For more information, see: